ml-opt/dnn_opt/docs/code_standards.md

   2.3.
 Code segments that are designed for local usage should be placed within a void namespace.
   2.4.
 Declare variables at the beginning of its code block, leave an empty line after.
   2.5.
 Separate logical code blocks by empty lines if you feel this will improve readability.
+  2.6.
+Leave an empty line before the closing brace of a class and before the return statement of a method implementation.

 ## Comments and documentation